miloliveira/poly-client/README.md

 At this moment, once logged in, the user is able to create, edit, like and comment the posts.
 The user can also check his/her profile, and other user's too.

-If not logged in, the user is able to check the existing content, but cannot interact with it, or check user's profiles.
+If not logged in, the user is able to check the existing content, but cannot interact with it.

 ## Next to come :hourglass: